tracyotieno-1/VaccinePredictor-H1N1/README.md

-# Predicting Vaccination Patterns Using 2009 H1N1 Flu Pandemic Data
+# Predicting H1N1 Vaccine Uptake Using Machine Learning Models
 Predict whether people got H1N1 using data collected in the National 2009 H1N1 Flu Survey

 ## Overview
 Vaccination is one of the most effective public health interventions, providing individual protection against infectious diseases while contributing to community immunity through "herd immunity."
 Understanding vaccination behavior is critical for designing strategies to address vaccine hesitancy, improve uptake, and ensure equitable access, especially during pandemics where timely immunization is essential to controlling outbreaks.
 This project involves analyzing and modeling vaccination patterns for H1N1 using data from the National 2009 H1N1 Flu Survey.

+The primary goal of this project is to support public health efforts by understanding the factors influencing vaccination uptake during the 2009 H1N1 influenza pandemic.
+By analyzing data from the National 2009 H1N1 Flu Survey, the project aims to identify key demographic, behavioral, and attitudinal predictors of vaccination.
+This understanding is crucial for informing future vaccination campaigns.

 ## Objectives

-- Identify demographic and behavioral factors influencing vaccination rates.
+- Identify key factors influencing vaccination decisions.
-- Predict individuals or populations at higher risk of non-vaccination.
-- Provide actionable insights to design targeted public health campaigns.
+- Provide insights for public health vaccination campaigns.
+- Evaluate the performance of the predictive model using appropriate metrics.
-- Optimize resource allocation for vaccine distribution and education efforts.
+- Inform strategies for improving vaccine coverage and addressing hesitancy.

 ## Data Sources
 The National 2009 H1N1 Flu Survey dataset, which includes:
 - Vaccination status for H1N1 and seasonal flu.